lightly-ai/lightly/docs/source/getting_started/active_learning.rst

    Plot showing the different samples and how they perform on the clothing dataset.

+We designed Lightly Active Learning to give you the best performance while being very easy to use.
+Check out our tutorials to learn more:

+- :ref:`lightly-tutorial-active-learning-classification`
+- :ref:`lightly-tutorial-active-learning-detectron2`

 Preparations
 -----------------
 Before you read on, make sure you have read the section on the :ref:`lightly-platform`.